There was a sales and marketing assistant in the company I used to work for.

 He was the primary contact for all important clients.

-And the turnover of sales and marketing manager who would be his direct boss was super high.
+And the turnover of the sales and marketing manager, who would be his direct boss, was super high.

-It was a highly responsible position who often bore the brunt of the storm when business didn’t perform well.
+It was a highly responsible position, and he often bore the brunt of the storm when business didn’t perform well.

 The assistant took care of everything while several managers came and went.

 One day, I asked him why he wasn’t putting himself forward for the vacant position he was filling every day.

 To me, it seemed a logical step to pursue.